xyz1991/Notes_and_Interview_questions/Hadoop_Component_Based.md

 Analytical Big Data technologies, on the other hand, are useful for retrospective, sophisticated analytics of your data.
 Hadoop is the most popular example of an Analytical Big Data technology.

-How WebLog and Transaction information to be processed by Big Data is Generated(Data Sources People(Social Media), Machines(WebLogs), Organisation(Transactions))?
+###How WebLog and Transaction information to be processed by Big Data is Generated(Data Sources People(Social Media), Machines(WebLogs), Organisation(Transactions))?
-Yarn Resources and peformane tuning?
+###Yarn Resources and peformane tuning?
-Tablue data vizulalization?
+###Tablue data vizulalization?
-Difference between object, method, functions and classes in Java?(Objects are instances of classes, whose class Functions can be acssed as methods)
+###Difference between object, method, functions and classes in Java?(Objects are instances of classes, whose class Functions can be acssed as methods)
-Difference between public, private and default value decrelation in Java?
+###Difference between public, private and default value decrelation in Java?
-is val and var public, private and default decrelation in Scala?
+###is val and var public, private and default decrelation in Scala?
-Use of Some() KeyWord in Scala?
+###Use of Some() KeyWord in Scala?
-deceralation of public, private and default types in python?
+###deceralation of public, private and default types in python?
-Changing file permissions in Shell Scripting?
+###Changing file permissions in Shell Scripting?
-What is DML and DDL?(A)
+###What is DML and DDL?
+DML is abbreviation of Data Manipulation Language.
+It is used to retrieve, store, modify, delete, insert and update data in database.
+Examples: SELECT, UPDATE, INSERT statements

+DDL is abbreviation of Data Definition Language.
+It is used to create and modify the structure of database objects in database.
+Examples: CREATE, ALTER, DROP statements
-Primary key vs unique key in SQL?(A)
+###Primary key vs unique key in SQL?
+Primary Key:
+Can be only one in a table
+In some DBMS it cannot be NULL - e.g. MySQL adds NOT NULL
+Primary Key is a unique key identifier of the record
+Unique Key:
+Can be more than one unique key in one table
+Unique key can have null values
+It can be a candidate key
+Unique key can be null and may not be unique
-What is the advantage of a Parquet file?(A)
+###What is the advantage of a Parquet file?(A)
+Parquet file is a columnar format file that helps –
+Limit I/O operations
+Consumes less space
+Fetches only required columns.
-Difference between a Data Engineer, Data Analyst and Data Scientist?
+###Difference between a Data Engineer, Data Analyst and Data Scientist?
-Type of Analytics Done on Big Data?(Descriptive, priscriptive, pridictive)
+###Type of Analytics Done on Big Data?
+Descriptive Analytics: If you just told me that you spent 25% on food, 35% on clothing, 20% on entertainment and the rest on miscellaneous items last year using your credit card, that is descriptive analytics.
+Of course, you can go into lot more detail as well.

+Predictive Analytics: If you analyzed your credit card history for the past 5 years and the split is somewhat consistent, you can safely forecast with high probability that next year will be similar to past years.
+The fine print here is that this is not about ‘predicting the future’ rather ‘forecasting with probabilities’ of what might happen.
+In Big data predictive analytics, data scientists may use advanced techniques like data mining, machine learning, and advanced statistical processes (we’ll discuss all these terms later) to forecast weather, economy etc.

+Prescriptive Analytics: Still using the credit card transactions example, you may want to find out which spending to target (i.e. food, entertainment, clothing etc.) to make a huge impact on your overall spending.
+Prescriptive analytics builds on predictive analytics by including ‘actions’ (i.e. reduce food or clothing or entertainment) and analyzing the resulting outcomes to ‘prescribe’ the best category to target to reduce your overall spend.
+You can extend this to big data and imagine how executives can make data-driven decisions by looking at the impacts of various actions in front of them.

 #MapReduce

-Map/reduce if 1st file had empId and empName & 2nd file empId and empSalary.
+###Map/reduce if 1st file had empId and empName & 2nd file empId and empSalary.
 How to find the max salary empId?
 How many mappers are launched?(A)
-Explaine Map/Reduce process?
+###Explaine Map/Reduce process?

 #Spark

 ##SparkCore
-Difference between Map-reduce and spark?
+###Difference between Map-reduce and spark?
 Advantages and disadvantages and execution methods?(A)
-What are the disadvantages of using Apache Spark over Hadoop MapReduce?(A)
+###What are the disadvantages of using Apache Spark over Hadoop MapReduce?(A)
-Define a worker node?(A)
+###Define a worker node?(A)
-What is a lineage Map in Spark?
+###What is a lineage Map in Spark?
-Explain about the core components of a distributed Spark application?(A)
+###Explain about the core components of a distributed Spark application?(A)
-What do you understand by Executor Memory in a Spark application?(A)
+###What do you understand by Executor Memory in a Spark application?(A)
-How to enable speculative execution in spark?(A)
+###How to enable speculative execution in spark?(A)
-Differences in Spark Deployment mode(yarn-cluster and yarn-client mode)?
+###Differences in Spark Deployment mode(yarn-cluster and yarn-client mode)?
-Adding other jars(thrid party) in spark when execution in spark-submit?
+###Adding other jars(thrid party) in spark when execution in spark-submit?
-How can you minimize data transfers when working with Spark?(A)
+###How can you minimize data transfers when working with Spark?(A)
-Hadoop uses replication to achieve fault tolerance.
+###Hadoop uses replication to achieve fault tolerance.
 How is this achieved in Apache Spark?(A)
-Why is Spark conf and spark context related to the program?
+###Why is Spark conf and spark context related to the program?
-What is an RDD in spark?(Chapter 3 Spark Data Analytics cook book)(A)
+###What is an RDD in spark?(Chapter 3 Spark Data Analytics cook book)(A)
-Why the Data needs to serialised in Spark?
+###Why the Data needs to serialised in Spark?
-Difference between action and transformation?
+###Difference between action and transformation?
-When to use map and flat map in spark?(A)
+###When to use map and flat map in spark?(A)
-What is a Sparse Vector?(A)
+###What is a Sparse Vector?(A)
-UDFs in Spark?
+###UDFs in Spark?
-What do you understand by Pair RDD?(A)
+###What do you understand by Pair RDD?(A)
-Differences in Spark Deployment mode(yarn-cluster and yarn-client mode)?
+###Differences in Spark Deployment mode(yarn-cluster and yarn-client mode)?
-Adding other jars(thrid party) in spark when execution in spark-submit?
+###Adding other jars(thrid party) in spark when execution in spark-submit?
-What are broadcast and Accumulator variables in Spark?
+###What are broadcast and Accumulator variables in Spark?

 ##SparkSQL
-Difference between an RDD and DataFrame?
+###Difference between an RDD and DataFrame?
-What do you understand by SchemaRDD?(A)
+###What do you understand by SchemaRDD?(A)
-Case class in SparkSQL?
+###Case class in SparkSQL?
-Data preparation methods in SparkSQL?(Chapter 3 Spark Data Analytics cook book)
+###Data preparation methods in SparkSQL?(Chapter 3 Spark Data Analytics cook book)
-How can you remove the elements with a key present in any other RDD?(A)
+###How can you remove the elements with a key present in any other RDD?(A)

 ##SparkStreaming
-Explain the Process of Spark Streaming?
+###Explain the Process of Spark Streaming?
-What is a DStream?(A)
+###What is a DStream?(A)
-Explain about the different types of transformations on DStreams?(A)
+###Explain about the different types of transformations on DStreams?(A)
-What is the difference between persist() and cache()?(A)
+###What is the difference between persist() and cache()?(A)
-Explain Specific Streaming process and saving files to HDFS in SparkStreaming with Kafka?
+###Explain Specific Streaming process and saving files to HDFS in SparkStreaming with Kafka?
-How to create Streams for Basic Input SOurces like file and Socket & Advanced Sources like Kafka, Twitter and Flume?
+###How to create Streams for Basic Input SOurces like file and Socket & Advanced Sources like Kafka, Twitter and Flume?

 #Hive and Impala

-Difference between Impala and Hive?
+###Difference between Impala and Hive?
-Disadvantages of Impala?(speculative execution)
+###Disadvantages of Impala?(speculative execution)
-What are the kind of tables used in Hive?Why?(A)
+###What are the kind of tables used in Hive?Why?(A)
-What is Partioning and bucketing in hive & Partionting and Bucketing difference?(A)
+###What is Partioning and bucketing in hive & Partionting and Bucketing difference?(A)
-Partioning External Table in Hive?(A)
+###Partioning External Table in Hive?(A)
-DIfference between where and having clauses?(A)
+###DIfference between where and having clauses?(A)
-select * from Data?(A)
+###select * from Data?(A)
-where = "" ?(A)
+###where = "" ?(A)
-Group by = "" ?(A)
+###Group by = "" ?(A)
-UDF's in Hive and Hwo do you Implement it and How to load UDF's in Hive?
+###UDF's in Hive and Hwo do you Implement it and How to load UDF's in Hive?
-Invalidate metaData command in Impala?
+###Invalidate metaData command in Impala?
-How to change default Heap Dump memory parameters in Hive using set command?
+###How to change default Heap Dump memory parameters in Hive using set command?
-Difference between Map side and reduce side joins?
+###Difference between Map side and reduce side joins?
-Difference between GroupBy, OrderBy, sortBy, DISTRIBUTE BY and CLUSTER BY x?(A)
+###Difference between GroupBy, OrderBy, sortBy, DISTRIBUTE BY and CLUSTER BY x?(A)
-Regular expressions in hive?
+###Regular expressions in hive?
-Different join methods in Hive(using distributed Chace)?
+###Different join methods in Hive(using distributed Chace)?

 #Sqoop
-How to Import and export Data using Sqoop?
+###How to Import and export Data using Sqoop?
-Does sqoop launches only mapper?
+###Does sqoop launches only mapper?
 Yes

 #HDFS
-What is splittablity and block compression and How does it effects different file formats like CSV, JSON, XML, AVRO and Parquet?
+###What is splittablity and block compression and How does it effects different file formats like CSV, JSON, XML, AVRO and Parquet?
-Falut Tolerence and high availability in HDFS?(Replication and Speculative execution)
+###Falut Tolerence and high availability in HDFS?(Replication and Speculative execution)

 #Cassandra
-Explain Cassandra Arcitecture and timeStamps methods in it?
+###Explain Cassandra Arcitecture and timeStamps methods in it?